lammps/lammps/doc/src/fix_pimd.rst

 (CMD).
 The difference between the styles is as follows.

    In standard PIMD, the value used for a bead's fictitious mass is arbitrary.
-A common choice is to use Mi = m/P, which results in the mass of the entire ring-polymer being equal to the real quantum particle.
+A common choice is to use :math:`M_i = m/P`, which results in the mass of the entire ring-polymer being equal to the real quantum particle.
 But it can be difficult to efficiently integrate the equations of motion for the stiff harmonic interactions in the ring